Decolonising the Mind: Decolonising the Mind as pedagogy

 Decolonising the Mind provides an empathetic pedagogical framework, as some critiques have noted.
-One critic of Ngũgĩ's work, who is also an English as a second language teacher, notes that exposure to texts like Ngũgĩ's cultivates empathy for the experiences and cultural contexts of people learning English as a second language, and those most affected by the "globalization of English as an industry."
+One critic of Ngũgĩ's work, who is also an English as a second language teacher, notes that exposure to texts such as Ngũgĩ's cultivates empathy for the experiences and cultural contexts of people learning English as a second language, and those most affected by the "globalization of English as an industry".
 Furthermore, Ngũgĩ offers a "useful resource" for the growing use of narrative and autobiographical methods in TESOL research, and can be used to work to correct the "glaring absence" of non-Western authors, subjects, and publications.